jessemorris/better_launch/README.md

 ### Declaring launch arguments
 Simply put: you don't. *better_launch* will check the signature of your launch function and turn all arguments into launch arguments.
-For example, if your launch function has an `enable_x` argument, you will be able to pass it with `--enable_x` on the command line.
-Under the hood, *better_launch* is using [click](https://click.palletsprojects.com/), so every launch file you write comes with proper CLI support.
+For example, if your launch function has an `enable_x` argument, you will be able to pass it with `--enable_x` from the command line.
+Under the hood *better_launch* is using [click](https://click.palletsprojects.com/), so every launch file you write comes with proper CLI support.

-Tip: add a docstring to your function and call your launch file with `--help`!
+> Tip: try adding a docstring to your launch function and call your launch file with `--help`!

 ### Parameter files